marcpickett1/marcpickett1.github.io/meaning.md

   Behavior is interaction of genes and environment
   Caveat: evolution isn't "optimal" (Now that we have a "fitness function", evolution is greedy and doesn't have infinite search bandwidth)
 Rabbits.
 Limited computational budget.

+core idea: want to program minds of successful rabbits subject to biological and computational constraints
 ```

 ```
-Setup: Happiness of Rabbits
+x Setup: Happiness of Rabbits
   Designing a brain:
     Consideration
-	Walking = Falling + Catching
+x     Walking = Falling + Catching
+      Squiggly Lines
       Enter Complexity: The Peacock's Tail
-	Will: Interaction of Cognitive System and Reward System Squiggly Lines
+      Will: Interaction of Cognitive System and Reward System Taste
-	Taste
         Specifying Reward: The Bulldog Hugging Robot
         Hill Climbing on the Cingulate Cortex
         Some Strategies for Maximizing Reward
     Bugs
       Artificial Sweetener, Drugs, and Virtual Reality
         Habits and Pain
         Hedonism
   Forays:
     Economics and Ethics
     Atomic Waves and Platonic Forms
       # Point is that creating concepts (beyond atoms) serves a *cognitive* purpose, and can be decided by information theory
     Designing your Successor
-  Entropy: A Petri Dish Falling into a Volcano
+    Entropy: A Petri Dish Falling into a Volcano Nihilism
+  Consciousness and Death (How a person never dies) Free Will
+  Conclusions
+    Also, implications for robots maliciously taking over (unaided by people) (but also Bostrom paper clip bot)

+x Geld
+***
+x Happiness of Rabbits
+x Walking = Falling + Catching
+  Squiggly Lines
+  Specifying Reward: The Bulldog Hugging Robot Interaction of Cognitive System and Reward System The Peacock's Tail
+  Hill Climbing on the Cingulate Cortex
+  Some Strategies for Maximizing Reward
+  Artificial Sweetener, Drugs, and Virtual Reality Habits and Pain
+  Hedonism
+  Economics and Ethics
+  Atomic Waves and Platonic Forms
+  Designing your Successor
+  A Petri Dish Falling into a Volcano
   Nihilism
-Consciousness and Death (How a person never dies)
+  How a Person Never Dies
   Free Will
   Conclusions
     Also, implications for robots maliciously taking over (unaided by people) (but also Bostrom paper clip bot)

 ```
 [Boundless Will](boundless)<br>
 [Religion](religion)<br>